 1 rack of ribs

 Cut slab of ribs into 3 or 4 sections to fit into your slow cooker depending on what size machine you have.
 (I have the large one so I cut the slab into 3 pieces.)
-Place rib sections into your slow cooker and pour all of the Barbeque Sauce minus 1 cup into the crock to cover the ribs and cook on high for 4 hours.
+Season generously with seasoning salt.
+Place rib sections into your slow cooker and pour all of the Barbecue Sauce minus 1 cup into the crock to cover the ribs and cook on high for 4 hours.
 Lower heat to low and cook for an additional 2-3 hours or until meat is tender and falling from the bone.
 Prior to serving heat the reserved barbeque sauce through and serve as a dipping sauce.
-(Note: If you are serving more than 1 or 2 people then you can add more ketchup and brown sugar to the existing Barbeque Sauce to make it go further.
+(Note: If you are serving more than 1 or 2 people then you can add more ketchup and brown sugar to the existing Barbecue Sauce to make it go further.
 Simply use a 1 cup ketchup to 2-3 tablespoon brown sugar ratio.)

 Notes: You could also do this with chicken or a boneless pork shoulder.
 If you don’t want to remember to change the temeperature you could cook them on high for a total of 5-6 hours and it would work just as well.
 Just remember when the bones comes out easily it’s done!
 The cooking time depends on the volume of ribs present.
 While the ribs were cooking I kept moving them around in the slow cooker so that each piece had a chance to be on the bottom, but you can just walk away and ignore them until they are done too.
 Either method will work fine.